Quick Look at these Traeger Smoked Pork Chops

 Notes

-- Seasoning: feel free to use this pork chop seasoning, if you want!
+- Seasoning: feel free to use this homemade pork chop seasoning, if you want!

 - Brine: we also have a quick pork chop brine, if desired.

-- Marinades: we do have some amazing pork chop marinades on the blog, but when you are smoking I wouldn’t recommend going heavy on a seasoning OR marinating – it covers up a lot of that smokey flavor.
+- Marinades: we do have some amazing pork chop marinades on the blog, but when you are smoking I wouldn’t recommend going heavy on a seasoning OR marinade – it covers up a lot of the smoky flavor.
 If you want to use a marinade, then I would recommend making grilled pork chops.

 - Internal Temperature: there are so many variables that go into how long it takes to smoke something (wind, humidity, temperature, hot spots, etc.) – the best way to track when something is done on the smoker is to use an internal meat thermometer or a probe.